 The Lenovo Chromebook Duet that’s now being launched from Best Buy is the 128GB model with the keyboard and kickstand cover included.
 The 64GB model with half the storage is expected on Amazon and Lenovo soon too, for $20 less.

-There are only five other Chrome OS Tablets on the market as of May 2020, so the decision making process won’t take very long.
+There are only five other Chrome OS Tablets on the market at the time of the writing, so the decision making process shouldn’t take very long.

 – Tom Bowen